dirkk/basex-rtd/docs/RESTXQ Module.md

 ### rest:base-uri

-`rest:base-uri() as xs:anyURI`
+rest:base-uri() as xs:anyURI

-This function returns the implementation defined base URI of the resource function.
+:   This function returns the implementation defined base URI of the resource function.

 ### rest:uri

-`rest:uri() as xs:anyURI`
+rest:uri() as xs:anyURI

-This function returns the complete URI that addresses the Resource Function.
+:   This function returns the complete URI that addresses the Resource Function.
 This is the result of [rest:base-uri](RESTXQ Module.md#rest-base-uri) appended with the path from the path annotation of the resource function.

 ### rest:wadl

-`rest:wadl() as element(wadl:application)`
+rest:wadl() as element(wadl:application)

-This (unofficial) function returns a [WADL description](http://www.w3.org/Submission/wadl) of all available REST services.
+:   This (unofficial) function returns a [WADL description](http://www.w3.org/Submission/wadl) of all available REST services.

 ## Changelog